 The comet which has been discovered by the American astronomer Carl Alvar Wirtanen in 1948, came to a historic proximity to us on December 16, 2018.
-The distance from our planet was the tenth closest modern comet and when we look at all the comets known to mankind, it was the sixteenth closest to us.
+The distance from our planet was the tenth closest modern comet and when we look at all the comets known by mankind, it was the sixteenth closest to us.
 The comet 46P/Wirtanen at the time of its proximity to 2018, traveled 11.5 million kilometers next to our planet, a distance thirty times the average distance of the Earth-Moon.
-The list of comets close to the Earth is also led by the 1770 Lexell comet (D/1770 L1).
+The list of closest comets to the Earth is led by the 1770 Lexell comet (D/1770 L1).
 This comet missed the Earth just 2.2 million kilometers.

 Thanks to the diatomic carbon molecules, this celestial wanderer with a green coma, orbit around the Sun between the Jupiter and Earth orbits, with a period of only 5.43 years.
 The observability of 2018 has been the best since it was discovered.
 Especially favored by the proximity to the Earth is that from the second half of December 2018 the comet can be seen as a circular polar body from Hungary.
 However, due to its drift away from the Sun, its brightness is drastically reduced and in February 2019 it is only possible to look at more serious astronomical equipment.

 Interestingly, the comet's Rosetta spacecraft mission was also designed for this comet, but due to a lack of time, another body had to be chosen.
 Finally, Rosetta's journey was directed at the 67P/Churyumov–Gerasimenko comet, where it conducted researches between 2014 and 2016 and landed his landing unit Philae in 2015 on the comet's surface.